datagrok-ai/public/help/develop/exercises/frontend.md

 **Explore the collection of standard code snippets**.
 Go to [JS API examples](https://public.datagrok.ai/js), and browse and run each snippet (F5, or '>' icon on top) under the following folders:
 * `/ui`: components.
-Ppay attention to the code, it is short and canonical, this is how you want to write your UI code.
+Pay attention to the code, it is short and canonical, this is how you want to write your UI code.
 * `/ux`: common templates for layouts, dialogs, input blocks, interactivity, navigation, etc.
   Pay attention to the results of the snippet.